11 Smart Sociology Research Topics That Will Get You an A

 11. Sociology of the Family

 The family is another fascinating topic for sociologists.
-Not only does everyone have a family, but one's family is often an incredibly important influence on one's life, for better or worse!
-Since our view of what a family is and should be is constantly changing, there's always something new to research.
+Not only do most people have a family, but one's family is often incredibly influential in one's life, for better or worse!
+Since our view of what a family is and should be is changes culturally and historically, there's always something different to research.
 Here are a few topics to get you started:

 - Unconventional Family Structures